reyad009/devops_final_jenkins_retake_20250715/README.md

 Jenkins Development:
-1. Make a pipeline named base pipeline
+_1. Make a pipeline named base pipeline
-a.
+_a.
 Should be triggered when merge request is accepted from dev -> main branch.
-b.
+_b.
 Upon merge acceptance pipeline is triggered
 c.
 Git code is pulled
 d.
 Docker image is built
 i.
 Image tag should be: pipeline_build_number-day-month-hour-minute